cdbros/openlog/README.md

 The project contains also a ***docker-compose.yml*** file if you want to create and run both containers.

 ## Contributing
 If you want to contribute just open a pull request to the maintainers.

+### Sonar
+This project integrates [SonarCloud](https://sonarcloud.io/) for static code quality analysis.
+All checks are automatic on the CI workflow.

+Analysis reports are public accessible at https://sonarcloud.io/project/overview?id=cdbros_openlog

 ### Guidelines
 - Follow the feature pattern for package creation.
 - Write unit tests for all code written.
-- Validate the code quality of your code with tools like Sonarlint
+- Before commits, validate the code quality of your code with tools like Sonarlint
 - Avoid useless comments, let your code speak for you.

 ## Maintainers